vimeo/dials/README.md

 ```

 ### Source
 Source interface is implemented by different configuration sources that populate the configuration struct.
 Dials currently supports environment variables, command line flags, and config file sources.
 When `dials.Config` function is going through the different sources to extract the values, it calls the `Value` method on each of these sources.
 This allows for the logic of the source to be encapsulated while giving the application access to the values populated by each source.
-The `dials.Config` function composes the final config struct by overlaying the values from all the different sources and accounts for the precedence order.
-If you wish to implement your own source, implement the `Source` interface and pass the source to the `dials.Config` function.
+The `dials.Config` function composes the final config struct by overlaying the values from all the different sources and accounting for the precedence order.
+If you wish to define your own source, implement the `Source` interface and pass the source to the `dials.Config` function.

 ### Decoder
 Decoder interface is implemented by different data formats to decode the data and insert the values into the appropriate fields in the config struct.
 Dials currently supports JSON, YAML, and TOML data formats.
 If you wish to decode another data format, implement the `Decoder` interface and pass the decoder to the sources that support decoding (string and file sources).
-When the `dials.Config` function calls the `Value` method for the source, the source will call the `Decode` method to unmarshal the data and insert the values into the config struct and returns the populated struct.
+When the `dials.Config` function calls the `Value` method for the source, the supported source will call the `Decode` method to unmarshal the data into the config struct and return the populated struct.

 ## Contributors
 Dials is a production of Vimeo's Core Services team